 • Some folks like to bring their own rubber knee boots as well.
 (We can provide you with boots if you do not have them).
 We provide all other gear, including dry bags and life vests.
 Wet or dry suits or are not needed.

 We are located off the road system, accessible by boat and have two log cabins, both located by the waterfront with a view of the cove and surrounding forest.
-One has a queen size bed and two futons, the other a queen bed in a separate room and a futon in the main room.
+One has a Queen-sized bed and two futons, the other a Queen-sized bed in a separate room and a futon in the main room.
 The cabins have monitor heaters, refrigerators, kitchen ranges, coffee makers, and are equipped with cooking gear.
 Unlike most remote cabins, bedding and towels are provided.
 The cabins have drinking water spenders and wash-water barrels.
 Each cabin has a private outhouse with a beautiful view of the forest, and we have a private wood-fired sauna/bathhouse we heat upon request for our guests.
 Our place is tucked in an enchanted virgin forest right by the beach.

 In short, our accommodations are a step up from your typical rural Alaskan facilities.
 Our lifestyle reflects the magic of this serene setting.
 You are close to nature and still have comfortable, clean, and tidy living quarters, with a view unmatched.
-Rick has guided for years for the most exclusive wilderness lodges in the region and has always applied high aesthetic and sanitary standards to the Seaside operation.
+Rick has guided for years for the most exclusive wilderness lodges in the region and has always applied high aesthetic and sanitary standards to the Seaside Adventure operation.

 We encourage you to consider visiting this incredibly beautiful, rich place.
 Time and again our guests are enchanted by its natural beauty and uniqueness and our lifestyle with its elements of pioneer tradition they experience when visiting the island.
 Many of our guests return again and again.
 However, if you feel you can’t be without modern plumbing, you might check out the Tutka Bay Wilderness Lodge.
 They are the only accommodations in the area who have full plumbing in their cabins.
 Their contact is www.tutkabaylodge.com